Orsanmichele

 Meanwhile the image of the Virgin had faded and was replaced by Bernardo Daddi’s Madonna and Child (1346), known as the Madonna delle Grazie, still in situs, before which public and private oaths were sworn.

-Devotion towards the image increased, especially after some miraculous cures during the terrible Plague of 1348.
-Probably conceived as an ex-voto, the monumental marble altar with Virtues and scenes from the life of the Virgin in relief, was commissioned a year after the Plague from Andrea di Cione, known as Orcagna, but not finished until 1359: a frame worthy of the Madonna delle Grazie.
+Devotion towards the image increased, especially after some miraculous cures during the terrible plague of 1348.
+Probably conceived as an ex-voto, the monumental marble altar with Virtues and scenes from the life of the Virgin in relief, was commissioned a year after the plague from Andrea di Cione, known as Orcagna, but not finished until 1359: a frame worthy of the Madonna delle Grazie.
 By now the loggia could no longer be regarded as a suitable place for a market, which was moved elsewhere at least by 1357.

 In 1380 the building, which had always fulfilled both a civic and a religious function, had two upper storeys added onto it so that it could be used as a granary.
 Chutes for the wheat are still to be seen inside the piers.